 Local’s Guide to: Brisbane, AustraliaBy Alicia Grimshaw

-For Brisbane, Evaneos’ local partner is Sonia, a local who is keen to share her knowledge and create an unforgettable trip for travellers looking to explore Australia.
+For Brisbane, Evaneos’ local travel partner is Brenda, a local who is keen to share her knowledge and create an unforgettable trip for travellers looking to explore Australia.
 Here are some of her recommendations for Brisbane, all available to be incorporated into a customised tour offered through Evaneos.

 What: They roast their own coffee and serve an epic smashed avocado which keeps you full all day (or at least until lunch).
 If you’re a keen breakfaster – this place is unmissable.

 Where: 25 Glenelg St, South Brisbane QLD 4101, Australia